 Categories of risks addressed by own funds requirements for MIFID activities (through the k-factors) and wind-down (through the fixed overheads requirement) can result in potential harm to clients, market and HAIL.
-For HAIL these harms principally arise from non-financial (operational) risks which include risks such as Resilience, Compliance, Legal
+For HAIL these harms principally arise from non-financial (operational) risks which include risks such as Resilience, Compliance, Legal and Finance.
+The crystallisation of non-financial risks could lead to harm to HAIL and to its clients in terms of financial impact and inconvenience.

 The HAIL Board is ultimately responsible for managing these risks and has delegated to the HAIL CRO (supported by the HAIL RMM) the responsibility for the oversight of the risk and internal control environment of HAIL.
-Risks are managed through the risk management framework and in line with the risk appetite as outlined above.
-Documented procedures detail controls and appropriate segregation of duties are in place.
-A system of internal control monitoring and assurance focuses on controls relating to key risks across HAIL.
-In addition, risk control assessments take place, incidents occurring are thoroughly investigated and key indicators and key risk items are reported to the HAIL RMM with appropriate follow up.
+Policies and procedures support our management of risk.
+They are critical to making sure we are controlling our risks effectively in line with our risk appetite.
+In addition, a system of internal control monitoring and assurance focuses on controls relating to key risks across HAIL.

+Risk and Control assessments take place, incidents occurring are thoroughly investigated and key indicators and key risk items are reported to the HAIL RMM with appropriate follow up.
 These reduce the potential for harm to both HAIL and to its clients in terms of likelihood and potential impact.